dengsgo/go-decorator/README.md

 }

 // This is a regular function.
-// But it implements the func (* decor.
-Context) type, so it is still a decorator method,
+// But it implements the func (*decor.Context) type, so it is still a decorator method,
 // You can use this decorator on other functions.
 // In the function, ctx is the decorator context, and the input and output parameters of the target function
 // can be obtained through ctx and the execution of the target method.